 - The rule does not address accessing funds via the brokerage window that may include or support non-pecuniary factors.

 Timing: All future fiduciary decisions including fund monitoring must reflect the final rule, as of 60 days after the rule is published in the Federal Register.
 However, QDIA compliance with the new rule must only be completed by April 30, 2022, to give sufficient time for fund changes for any plans that may require them.

-The final rule itself, including the preamble, can be found here:
+The final rule can be found here:

 Bottom line: The DOL’s new rule on a fiduciary’s investment duties for investment selection and monitoring is underpinned by the principles 1) that these decisions should be based on evaluating pecuniary factors such as risk-return characteristics of an investment; 2) that ESG factors are pecuniary in some cases; and 3) that ERISA fiduciaries should focus solely on the interests of plan participants and beneficiaries and should not subordinate their interests to further other goals.